non87/GeoPandas-Workshop/README.md

 `conda activate geopandas_workshop`

 After this, you can download the entire repository with the "clone or download" green button on the right-upper corner of the [repository homepage](https://github.com/non87/GeoPandas-Workshop).
-Finally, you can use Jupyter Notebook or Jupyter Lab (both included with Ananconda) to open the notebooks.
+Finally, you can use Jupyter Notebook or Jupyter Lab (both included with Ananconda) to open the local versions of the notebooks.

 ## Exercises